Detecting Initial Correlations via Correlated Spectroscopy in Hybrid Quantum Systems: Prepare Probe Spectroscopy (PrePSy)

 where $R$ is the total state of the system-environment, $\rho$ and $\tau$ are the marginal state of the system and environment respectively, and $\chi$ is the correlation matrix.
-The measurement $\mathcal{E}_m$ projects the system state onto $\ket{m}$, which leads to
+The projective measurement $\mathcal{E}_m$ projects the system state onto $\ket{m}$, which leads to

-Here $\sigma^{(m)}$ is the post-measurement state of the environment.
-In presence of initial system-environment correlations, projective measurement performed on the system generates environment state conditioned on the measurement outcome.
-The choice of projective measurement operator is crucial as it influences what type of system-environment correlation is retained within the environment.
-Since the system after the measurement has no correlations with the environment, further evolution is described by CPTP maps.
+Here $\sigma^{(m)} = \tau + \text{Tr}_s(\ketbra{m}{m}\otimes \mathbb{I}\cdot\chi) $ is the post measurement state of the environment where $\text{Tr}_s(\cdot)$ is the partial trace over the system dimensions.
+Thus in presence of initial system-environment correlations, projective measurement performed on the system generates environment state conditioned on the measurement.
+The choice of projective measurement operator is crucial as it selectively allows parts of the initial correlation matrix $\chi$, that are along the projective operator as shown in section 1 of Supplementary.

-Next, the system state is initialized for spectroscopy by a unitary transformation to a common standard state, irrespective of the choice of the state, the system was previously projected onto.
-For representation and without loss of generality, the standard state has been chosen as $\ket{0}$.
-The total state after initialization is as follows,
+Next, the system state is prepared by a unitary transformation to a fiducial state $\ket{0}$.
+The total state after preparation is as follows,

-where $\mathcal{U}_m$ tranforms $\ket{m}$ to $\ket{0}$.
-Hence any difference between system-environment states which have been projected onto different states ($\ket{m}$,$\ket{n}$) after initialization is between the environmental states ($\sigma^{m}$ and $\sigma^{n}$).
-This feature is essential in highlighting the signal generated due to initial correlation which will be apparent in Step 3.
-Therefore multiple iterations with different projection state preferably orthogonal to each other are conducted.
-Such orthogonality facilitates generation of independent data sets.
-The number of maximum possible iterations scales favourably with the dimensions of only the system.
+where $\mathcal{U}_m$ transforms system state $\ket{m}$ to $\ket{0}$.
+Hence, after preparation any difference between two states which were projected onto different outcomes ($\ket{m}$,$\ket{n}$), is only between the environmental states ($\sigma^{(m)}$ and $\sigma^{(n)}$).
+This difference between the environmental marginal states is caused only due to the presence of initial correlations.
+We perform step 1 multiple times with variations in the states chosen for projective measurement so that pairwise differencing as shown later in Eqn. \ref{eqn:differencing} can be applied.
+We choose orthogonal states for the set of variations in projective measurements as it facilitates generation of independent data sets.
+The number of maximum possible iterations scales favourably with the dimensions of the system only.